The following pages contain the issues published so far.

 Instructions to Authors

-As mentioned in the earlier pages, the journal welcomes original articles and review articles.
-We also welcome consensus statements, guidelines, trials methodology, and core outcomes relevant to fetuses/young infants in the first 1000 days.
-A detailed set of instructions to authors can be seen online at https://www.globalnewbornsociety.org/intructions-for-authors.
+As mentioned in earlier pages, the journal welcomes original articles and review articles.
+We also welcome consensus statements, guidelines, trials methodology, and core outcomes in the first 1000 days.
+Authors can see detailed instructions at https://www.globalnewbornsociety.org/intructions-for-authors.
 The manuscripts can be submitted via the online manuscript submission system.

 The following pages show the issues published so far.
 In each page, there is first a composite PDF file containing all the articles in that particular issue, followed by a list of articles with appropriate links.

 ©2022 Global Newborn Society, "Every Baby Counts"